jeffmerkey/netware-file-system/README.md

 VOLUME_NAME".

 Simply type NWMOUNT.EXE or NWDISMNT.EXE with no arguments and these programs will display additional help information.
-TRG also sells a CD-ROM version of this package with an InstallShield, and Windows GUI Utilities.

 You should copy the utilities into the /WINNT/System32 directory.
 If you want to change any volume configurations, you should only do so